indrajiita/test/Upload PNG via SSH.md

 ## What is SSH?<a id="what-is-ssh"></a>

-SSH (Secure Shell Protocol) is a secure network protocol that creates a safe channel to transfer data, and `ssh` is the Linux SSH client command.
+SSH (Secure Shell Protocol) is a secure network protocol that creates a safe channel to transfer data.
 With SSH, you can do the following:

 - Secure remote access to resources
 - Execute commands remotely